10 Must-Do’s for True Interior Car Deep Clean

 The dashboard and console are often overlooked when cleaning the car interior, but they should be as clean as the rest.
 As mentioned above, use a soft bristled tooth brush to get rid of embedded dust on these vinyl surfaces.
 Then use a dashboard cleaner or a multi-purpose interior detailer to wipe them clean.
 This will prevent premature cracking.

 Just as with vinyl surfaces, use a brush to clean these areas along with water.
-Don’t forget to also clean the door frames, handles and storage pockets with a wash mitt or sponge.
+Don’t forget to also clean the door frames, handles, and storage pockets with a wash mitt or sponge.
+An interior car deep clean will not be deep enough without this step!

 As mentioned above, dirty air vents, mold, and mildew are the top culprits of bad car odor.
 Using air freshener can mask the smell, but after some time, the odors will persist.
 Not to mention that air fresheners can threaten you and your passengers’ health.
 This is why addressing the cause immediately is important.

 Would you be surprised if we tell you that a dirty car interior harbors more germs than a toilet?
 Imagine the number of health risks you can get from traveling inside such a vehicle.
 During warm weather conditions, bacteria such as Staphylococcal and Bacillus cereus breed at alarming rates.
-Water and car shampoo are not cleaning agents nor disinfectants.
+Water and car shampoo are not cleaning agents, nor disinfectants.
 Studies show that only steam can get rid of all types of germs and bacteria.
+Therefore, make sure you use it when you perform your car deep clean ritual.

-Check out DetailXPerts’ organic car interior steam cleaning service.
+Check out DetailXPerts’ organic car interior detailing and upholstery steam cleaning service.
 Schedule an appointment today and see the results for yourself!

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable tips, ideas, coupons, and extras!